ronaldtorres/website/_posts/2016-04-22-framework-oriented-programming.md

 <br><br>
 We've always been told as a developers to follow one basic principle of design, try to make your code *reusable*.
 Design your classes, your business logic, your projects to be reusable.
 Project them into the future and imagine how these components could be used on different scenarios and contexts, pay special attention to the dependencies and prefer abstractions over concrections...
 There are bunch of principles and philosophies that can be applied to create reusable code from a low level perspective.
 However, when it's about going higher in the stack, we forget about it and we end up having projects tied to the platform and tied to our product use case. **What if we could design our apps in a way that could be easy to reuse and platform independent?**
 <br><br>
 Nobody predicted a few years ago we were going to have so many platforms to develop for in Swift/Objective-C. Mobile platforms and iOS was the first step for a lot of developers that wanted to give a try to something new, playing with the new features and possibilities that mobile development offered.
 By that time, the focus *(and also my focus)* was coding for iOS.
-I didn't think I could need part of all that code in future projects, and thus, I treated my project like big boxes *(not black because I knew about the magic I was placing inside)* that implemented from UI tasks to interactions with the database.
+I didn't think I could need part of all that code in future projects, and thus, I treated my projects like big boxes *(not black because I knew about the magic I was placing inside)* that implemented from UI tasks to interactions with the database.
 The big box was the **main app target**, that one that Xcode creates for you when you start a new project from the scratch.
 Later on, thanks to [CocoaPods](https://cocoapods.org) we easily connected our big box with other external small boxes, [AFNetworking](https://github.com/afnetworking/afnetworking), [MagicalRecord](),...
 I'm sure some of them are familiar with you.
-Our dependecy graph looked like the schema below where each connected framework is an external dependency:

 We were taking advantage of reusable components that other developers where offering in open.
 That saved and saves us a lot of time nowadays.
 However *(and unconsciously)*, our project was likely tied to the platform and the product use case we were coding for: